My cat has brought a mouse in. It seems uninjured, what should I do?

 I have found a nest of tiny mice, should I bring them to you?

 Please don’t touch the nest or mice but observe the nest from a distance for a while to see if a parent returns.
-If no parent returns, or the nest is in danger from cats, then please bring the whole nest in a box to The Wildlife Aid Foundation, or a local centre.
+If no parent returns, or the nest is in danger from cats, then please bring the whole nest in a box to your local wildlife rescue.

 I have found a sleeping dormouse

 Dormice are protected by law, and should not be moved.
 Additionally if a dormouse is hibernating, and is wakened too quickly it can die.
 Please leave the mouse where it is, unless it is in danger from a cat or other predator.
-If you do have to move the mouse then it should be very carefully brought in a box to The Wildlife Aid Foundation, making every effort not to disturb it.
+If you do have to move the mouse then it should be very carefully brought in a box to your local wildlife rescue, making every effort not to disturb it.

 There are mice in my kitchen, how do I get rid of them?